 As with Marignano, ETH disregarded its own rules once again and there were no attempts at mediation.
 Is it possible that ETH recommended to these students that they also leave their adviser?
 Neither the administrator in charge at the time, Vice President Ulrich Weidmann, nor Vice Rector Antonio Togni were willing to comment on this to Republik.
 But it is clear that the university’s habit of ignoring its own rules had become increasingly systematic with Carollo’s case.

-For the time being, Ombudsman van Gunsteren remained in the dark about the agreed coaching and co-supervision measures.
+A Chain Reaction For the time being, Ombudsman van Gunsteren remained in the dark about the agreed coaching and co-supervision measures.
 Three weeks earlier, Weidmann had asked the ombudsman to provide an overview of the case.
 Van Gunsteren did so in writing and the ETH vice president responded: «The situation is so clear that it requires immediate action.»

 But in response to van Gunsteren’s request to keep him up to date on the matter, Weidmann merely responded that the process would be discussed among top-ranking school officials.
 Afterward, the ombudsman heard nothing more about the case.